Namaztak/Speedrunner-Reset-Thing/readme.md

 If you say no, it'll be a lot less aggressive.

+TLDR: FLOOR IT TURNS ALT+F4 INTO A RESET BUTTON!

 ## TO DO:

 1. ~~Make it check that it actually can delete the files, and if not, tell the user to change the folder permissions.~~